-DP Strategy and OP Action Output Measure Progress Annual Comments 1.5.2 Best practice, sustainability orinciples, accountability and g ood governance a re incorporated in all activities undertaken by Council.
+DP Strategy & OP Action Output measure Progress Annual Comments Prepare Business Plans for each Council Business Unit, incorporating: - Policies Enterprise - Risk Management - Delegations - Authorities and Licenses - Training - Budgets - Resources - Contracts - Tenders Business Plans completed All 2018/2019 Business Plans have been completed by relevant Business unit Managers.
+1.5.2 Best practice, sustainability y principles, accountability and g ood governance ar re incorporated in all activities undertaken by Council.
 Investigate customer service complaints and compliments in accordance with process and timeframes within Council's Complaints Policy.
 Number of complaints finalised within timeframes.
 Completed Council has completed investigations on 49 Customer Complaints.
 A total of 45 Compliments were received for the period 1 July 2018 to 30 June 2019.
-Conduct audits in accordance with the Annua Audit Program and report progress in relation to Audit findings.
+Conduct audits in accordance with the Annual Audit Program and report progress in relation to Audit findings.
+Audits completed and recommendations implemented.
 Ongoing During 2018/2019, the following audits were completed: 2017/2018 Audit Program - four audits completed being Council Owned Operational Plant and Equipment Review; Waste Management Facility and Environmental Management Plan Compliance Review; Delegations Review; and Developer Contributions Review.
 2018/2019 Audit Program - one audit completed being Review of Provision of Information to the Public.
 There are three audits to be completed from the 2018/2019 Audit Program being Contract and Project Management Review; RMS Drives Audit; and Procurement Review.
 Since the commencement of the 2017/2018 Audit Program, 221 management actions have been formulated.
 As at 30 June 2019, 133 management actions have been completed.
 The progress of the implementation of the management actions are reported to and monitored by the Audit Committee.

-Corporate Services - port the operation of the organisation through the provision of effective and efficient corporate support services

-DP Strategy and OP Action Output Measure Progress Annual Comments 1.6.1 Council will seek to attract, do evelop and retain highly skille ed staff and a highly v capable workforce Implement strategies identified in Council's Workforce Management Plan.
+DP Strategy & OP Action Output measure Progress Annual Comments 1.6 Corporate Services - port t he operation of the organisatio n through the provi ision of effective and efficient corporate support services 1.6.1 Council will seek to attract , develop and retain highly skill led staff and a high ly capable workforce strategies identified in Vorkforce Management Plan.
 Strategies implemented Ongoing Developed bi-monthly reports for the organisation's Executive Leadership Team on Industrial Relations, Employee Relations and Human Resources activities.
 Council is continuing to develop workforce metrics to include in management reporting for inclusion in quarterly reports to Council.
+1.6.2 Council's workforce, syste ms and processes will support high performance and optimal service delivery for our community Business Ir to Council's organisation-wide program of mprovement processes linked is Fit for the Future Strategies mer Service Outcomes.
+Development and implementation of Business Improvement processes Partially completed Business process reviews have commenced across the organisation in relation to activities such as: Online forms Septic tank inspections Annual fire safety statements Developer contributions Asbestos S149 Certificates